Paper Topic Ideas and Areas

 This pertains to the course Paper Topic Assignment, to give some ideas about potential paper topics.

-- This is a general webpage to cover all of my courses, be sure to follow any specific instructions for your course, and to pick a paper topic relevant to your course.
+- This is a general page to cover all of my courses, be sure to follow any specific instructions for your course, and to pick a paper topic relevant to your course.

-- All of these areas relate to law, since ALMOST all of my courses relate to law.
-Thus, whatever topic and title you choose, remember to find the legal tie-in if yours is a law course (LAW 606B, SEC 213, SEC 315, IS 647).
+- All of these areas relate to law, since all of my courses relate to law in some way and most have a strong focus on law.
+Thus, whatever topic and title you choose, remember to find a legal tie-in.
+If you are in law school you will focus on the legal angle.

 - Ideally, you pick a topic that is of interest to you, and even helpful for your future career.

 - Put in effort and thought and research before choosing and submitting.
-While titles and topics may evolve and change slightly, topic changes are not allowed.
+While it is expected that your titles and topics may evolve and change slightly as your research and writing progresses, topic changes are not allowed.

 - Remember to read the paper topic assignment instructions before submitting.